makinde/mongoose-expiring-schema/README.md

 - Note that you can use `null` for `validFrom` or `validUntil` to represent that there is no bound on when it starts being valid or when it stops being valid, respectively.

+## Configuration

+defaultValidFilter: You can specify a function that provides a different default query to determine if documents are valid or not.
+By default, all currently valid documents come back.
+The function takes a parameter that is a `Date()` representing when "now" is for the query.

+ExpiringSchemaPlugin contains a constant that has two options in it:
+- VALID_FILTERS.CURRENT (default): Queries for docs current valid.
+- VALID_FILTERS.CURRENT_AND_FUTURE (default): Queries for docs current or future valid.

+Access these via `require('mongoose-expiring-schema').VALID_FILTERS`.

 ### Installing

 ```bash